TIMHX/personal_notion_reading_note/README.md

 *   **AI-Powered Summarization**: Utilizes the Gemini AI model to generate key points, detailed notes, and a comprehensive summary of the extracted text.
 *   **Notion Integration**: Creates new pages in a specified Notion database with the processed reading notes, including structured content (key points as bulleted lists, summary and notes as paragraphs, and original content with proper headings).
 *   **Configurable**: Allows configuration of Notion database IDs and reading folder via a `config.yaml` file.
 *   **Logging**: Provides detailed logging for tracking the process and troubleshooting.
+Log files are generated in the `logging/app.log` file.

 ## Installation